 The Sole E25 elliptical comes with a 6.5-inch multi-function console.
 To begin with, it has an LCD with an LED backlight and significant digits for superior readability.
 It tracks time, distance, total distance, speed, RPM, watts, and pulse.
 For speed and distance, you can select either Metric or English units.
 The distance also is shown as a 1/4 mile race track with a lap count reading.

-For the pulse reading function, the machine has integrated sensors in its fixed handlebars.
+The machine has integrated sensors in its fixed handlebars for the pulse reading function.
 However, the console is also telemetric.
 It can read your pulse through a wireless HR chest strap transmitter, and this accessory comes with the elliptical.

 The console has Bluetooth connectivity.
 Thus, you can sync it with your smartphone or tablet via the free Sole Fitness App (Android and iOS).
 This app allows you to track your progress online and transfer your workout data to other apps like Apple Health, FitBit, MapMyRun, or Record.

 The console unit makes available ten workout programs.
 The first program is Manual.
-If you choose this program, you can adjust the workload (incline and resistance) manually from the integrated controls.
-It also gives you the possibility to set up a goal for a time.
+If you choose this program, you can manually adjust the integrated controls’ workload (incline and resistance).
+It also allows you to set up a goal for a time.

 The following five programs are preset.
 These are Hill, Fat Burn, Cardio, Strength, and HIIT.
 As their names suggest, each one offers a specific type of workout.
 In addition, all the programs automatically adjust both the resistance and incline.

 The console also has 2 User Defined programs and 2 Heart Rate programs.
-Each User profile gives you the possibility to create a custom program, save it, and re-use it anytime you want.
+Each user profile allows you to create a custom program, save it, and re-use it anytime you want.
 Also, each user can input their age and weight for better data analysis.